13 Reasons You Need a Business Plan

 11. Make your business agile for changing conditions

 You just never can tell what’s going to happen next.
 A couple of years back, leaving the EU would have been unimaginable.
 If you told a New Yorker that a reality star would soon be their president, you’d be laughed at.
 Alas, here we are.
-Your business needs to be healthy and agile, so when these crazy things do happen, you can act accordingly.
-Proactive is always better than reactive, so get this wrong at your peril.
+Your business needs to be healthy and agile, so when life happens, you can act accordingly.
+Proactive is always better than reactive!

 12. Share and explain KPIs and targets

 We are obsessed with metrics here at FUTLRI, and for good reason.
 Departmentalising your business is the best way to keep a handle on what’s going on with it.
-It’s simply too much to deal with if you’re not looking at each section of your business individually – things slip through the net, and you could be performing worse than you thought.
-KPIs are fantastic things to measure for individual and team performances too, showing you who is engaged and doing well, and who might be slacking off.
+It’s simply too much to deal with if you don’t break things down.
+KPIs are fantastic things to measure for individual and team performances too, showing you who is engaged and doing well… and who might be slacking off.